ziraax/PlanktonFlow/README.md

 Option 2 : Using the download button

-If you are not familiar with Git, you can simply click the green "<> Code" button and click on "Download ZIP".
-Then, simply extract the project where you want it to be on your computer.
+If you are not familiar with Git, you can simply click the green "<> Code" button and select "Download ZIP".
+Then, extract the project wherever you want on your computer.

 3. **Create a virtual environment**:

 Virtual environments in Python are isolated directories that contain their own Python interpreter and libraries, allowing you to manage dependencies for each project separately.
 This prevents conflicts between packages required by different projects and ensures reproducible setups.
-This comes in handy in a project like this one, where there are a lot of dependencies.
+This is especially useful for a project like this, which has many dependencies.

 To create a virtual environment, open a terminal in the folder where you downloaded the project and run :